EmergeTools/emerge-android/snapshots/README.md

 }
 ```

-Emerge snapshots leverages a KSP compiler plugin to generate screenshot tests for your compose
+A KSP compiler plugin is leveraged to automatically generate snapshot tests for your compose
 previews.

-By design, Emerge snapshots is intended to generate previews from the `androidTest` sourceSet.
+By design, snapshots are only generated from the `androidTest` sourceSet.
 This
 is so snapshot tests are explicitly separate from application code.

 ### Compose